The Cavender-Farris-Neyman Model with a Molecular Clock: The CFN-MC Model

 Since we can apply the Fourier transform to diagonalize the resulting matrices on both sides of this equation, we see that the products of the new parameters satisfy the identities:

 In particular, this means that we may define new parameters $a_0^v$ and $a_1^v$ for each internal node $v$ by

 for $i = 0,1$ where $e_1, \dots, e_s$ is a path from $v$ to any leaf descended from $v$.
-Note that if $v$ is a leaf, then $a_i^v = 1$, so we may ignore it.
+Note that if $v$ is a leaf, then $a_i^v = 1$.
+So we may exclude it from the parametrization, and restrict to a parametrization by $a_0^v$ and $a_1^v$ where $v$ is an internal node.
 Furthermore, note that for any edge $e_1$ and $i=0,1$, we have the relations